unixorn/works-with-home-assistant/README.md

 # works-with-home-assistant

-Stuff that works with Home Assistant.
+Stuff that works with Home Assistant with minimal aggravation.
+If you have to reflash the device, please add that to the description.

 ## Hubs